dvmonroe/sanity-ruby/README.md

 - A small DSL around GROQ queries

 > [!NOTE]
 > This gem was originally developed in early 2021 to facilitate Morning Brew's content migration from Rails to Sanity.
 It was subsequently used to enable interaction between Morning Brew's Rails-based Advertising CMS and their Sanity-based Editorial CMS for another ~year.
-The gem is no longer actively used in production as the Rails applications have since been deprecated, but it remains available as an open-source solution for Rails-Sanity integrations.
+The gem is no longer actively used in production as the Rails applications have since been deprecated, but it remains available as an open-source solution for Ruby - Sanity integrations.

 > [!WARNING]
-> If you're looking for a way to host Sanity within a Rails application, this gem is not the solution.
+> If you're looking for a way to embed Sanity Studio within a Rails application, this gem is not the solution.

 ## Contents